-Discover the fascinating world of sumo wrestling with our special exciting tours!
-If you travel to Tokyo in January, May, or September, you will be lucky enough to go to a sumo tournament alongside one of our English-speaking guides on our sumo tournament tour.
+Discover the fascinating world of sumo wrestling with our exclusive and exciting tours!
+If you travel to Japan in the odd months of the year(Jan, Mar, May etc.), you will be lucky enough to go to a sumo tournament alongside one of our English-speaking guides on our sumo tournament tour.
 And if you are interested in watching burly, powerful wrestlers train up close, check out our daily morning practice tours which are held every month except during the tournaments.

 📍Meet up: Oshiage Station